Estradiol (E2) Test – Complete, Clear, and Patient-Friendly Guide

 Important Word Explanations

-Estradiol (E2): The strongest, most active form of estrogen.
+- Estradiol (E2): The most active and potent form of estrogen in the body.

-Estrogen: Female sex hormones involved in reproductive and overall health.
+- Estrogen: A group of hormones involved in reproductive and systemic health.

-PCOS: Hormonal disorder causing irregular cycles and high androgen levels.
+- PCOS: A hormonal condition associated with irregular cycles and altered androgen levels.

 ~END~